-Appendicitis is swelling (inflammation) of the appendix.
-The appendix is a small pouch attached to the large intestine.
+Appendicitis is a condition in which your appendix gets inflamed.
+The appendix is a small pouch attached to the end of the large intestine.

-Appendicitis is a very common cause of emergency surgery.
-The problem most often occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.
+Appendicitis is a very common reason for emergency surgery.
+The problem most often occurs when the appendix becomes blocked by feces, a foreign object, a tumor or a parasite in rare cases.

 The symptoms of appendicitis can vary.
-It can be hard to diagnose appendicitis in young children, the elderly, and women of childbearing age.
+It can be hard to detect appendicitis in young children, older people, and women of childbearing age.

-The first symptom is often pain around the belly button.
+The first symptom is often pain around the belly button or mid upper abdomen.
 Pain may be minor at first, but becomes more sharp and severe.
-You may also have a loss of appetite, nausea, vomiting, and a low fever.
+You may also have a loss of appetite, nausea, vomiting, and a low-grade fever.

 Your pain may be worse when you walk, cough, or make sudden movements.
 Later symptoms include:

 - Chills and shaking